History, M.A.

 Semester Hours Required For Degree: 30

 Students in the master’s program may also earn a certificate in Historic Preservation.
-The certificate program in historic preservation requires the completion of 18 sh at the master’s level.
+The certificate program in historic preservation requires the completion of 19 semester hours (sh) at the master’s level.
 It is geared towards individuals interested in acquiring a general focus in the field of historic preservation and current practitioners in the field who wish to add a historic preservation certification to their academic or professional credentials.
 Contact the department for information concerning the certificate.

 Admission Requirements